dasch-swiss/dsp-ui-lib/projects/dsp-ui/Contribution.md

 - The tag version and the release title (same name) with the version number, e.g. `v3.0.0` or `v3.0.0-rc.0`
 - If this is a pre-release, check the box "This is a pre-release"

-New package will be available on <https://www.npmjs.com/package/@dasch-swiss/dsp-ui>.
+The new package will be available on <https://www.npmjs.com/package/@dasch-swiss/dsp-ui>.